Pattern matching isn’t like direct string comparison, even at its simplest level;

 As it can be instructive to use alternative functions to find matches or non-matches, we will occasionally vary between different functions or versions.
 It is good to know that their argument pairs —

-str_view() — are used by a much larger family of functions (see Sections 9.3 and 9.4 of Chapter 9 on Text data).
+str_view() — are used by a much larger family of functions (see Sections 9.3 and 9.4 of Chapter 9 on Strings of text).
 But as our current focus is on defining regular expressions, we merely use the function that shows us the result of our pattern matching operations.

 E.1.3 Looking up references

 By the way: Unless they regularly work with text data, most people do not memorize and remember all the details regarding of regular expressions.
 So do not despair when the following range of options seems a bit overwhelming at first — and remember that our R system typically provides quite extensive documentation.
 For regular expressions, this documentation is available via typing:

 For a compact and useful overview of R’s regex options, see the R Studio cheatsheet on Basic Regular Expressions in R (contributed by Ian Kopacka):